 Department and Program Prizes

-Lennox Foundation Book Prize: This fund was established by the Lennox Foundation and Jeffrey C. Norris '86, and is awarded each year to a senior who has the best academic record in Africana studies.
+Lennox Foundation Book Prize: This fund was established by the Lennox Foundation and Jeffrey C. Norris '86; it is awarded each year to a senior who has achieved the highest academic record in Africana studies.
 (1990)

 Art History and Visual Arts